Excidion/reproML/docs/structure.md

 This need for flexibility is one of the reasons for choosing [dvc](https://dvc.org/) for data version control and experiment tracking.
 It is open source and supports all major cloud providers as [remote storage backends](https://dvc.org/doc/command-reference/remote/add#supported-storage-types).

+In the same spirit this structure is not intended to be rigid.
+The intention is to provide a starting point for your next project from which you can build.

+## Acknowledgements
+Main influnces when defining this structure were:

++ [drivendata/cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for structure and some opinions

++ [iterative/example-get-started](https://github.com/iterative/example-get-started) for workflows best practices